gutierrezps/huaweicloud-terraform-boilerplate/doc/FIRST_STEPS.md

 6. On the second line, the second part is the Access Key (AK), and the third part is the Secret Key (SK).

-## 👩‍💻 Main Commands
+## 👩‍💻 Main Terraform commands

 `terraform init` - Initializes Terraform provider and modules

+`terraform fmt` - Formats the Terraform code automatically

+`terraform validate` - Checks if code syntax is correct

 `terraform plan` - Outputs what will be executed by Terraform

 `terraform apply` - Executes the infrastructure changes

-`terraform fmt` - Formats the Terraform code automatically

 `terraform graph > graph.txt` - Generate a instructure description in a graph format (DOT language) and saves it to `graph.txt` file.
 You can use the